 Remember: a research post should begin with a correctly formatted MLA citation (including a link) and should be followed by a 100-150 annotation of the source that summarizes the text, quotes from the text, and explains the relevance of the text you’ve chosen to our class reading.

 Analysts (write these as Slack messages in the cra_analysis channel):

 Under the appropriate message on Slack, sign up to be an analyst for a particular text.
 Post a 300 word analytical response to the reading and the discussion.
 It should focus on a specific aspect of the reading, and identify that aspect quickly and efficiently (within the first sentence — do not spend time with a lengthy introduction).
 Analysis work should refer to and cite the work of at least one brainstormer and the source of at least one researcher.
 Submit analysis work as a stand-alone post in Slack (click the lightening bolt button next to the message window and choose “Create new post), not as a message.
 A “post” in Slack can only be created while on a computer (not on the app).
-Your analysis should be well organized, consist of one or two paragraphs, and should have an academic and concrete tone; compose it in a word processor first.
+Your analysis should be well organized, consist of two or three paragraphs, and should have an academic and concrete tone; compose it in a word processor first.
 Choose a title that clearly identifies what you are analyzing; avoid a title like “Analysis on ________”.

 Remember: analysis posts should be 300 words, should begin with a concrete thesis statement or idea that focuses on one aspect of the reading, should reference the work of at least one brainstormer and one researcher, and should include a title that clearly refers to the thesis.